bhargavi1poyekar/bhargavi1poyekar/README.md

 # 💫 About Me:

-- 🔭 I’m currently focusing on learning AWS services and using them.
+- 🔭 I’m currently working on a research project related to MIPS.

 - 👨‍💻 All of my projects are available at [https://bhargavi1poyekar.github.io/](https://bhargavi1poyekar.github.io/)